Smell and Taste Disorders

 Besides a detailed history and head and neck exam, evaluation by an otolaryngologist for smell and taste disorders may include smell and taste testing.
 Testing of smell function often includes taking a “scratch and sniff” odor identification test matching a smell with a list of odors.
 Taste function can be tested by applying four different solutions (sweet, salt, bitter, and sour) to four different regions of the tongue.
 Additional evaluation may include a CT scan and/or an MRI of the brain and sinuses.

 With a loss of smell, there is a decreased ability to smell smoke, natural gas, and spoiled food.
 It’s important for a person with these disorders to have proper smoke detectors.
-(Click for information on What You Need to Know About Natural Gas Detectors).
+(What You Need to Know About Natural Gas Detectors).
 Switching from natural gas to electrical appliances adds even more safety and natural gas detectors are also available to warn of any leaks.
 In general, disorders of smell and taste may indicate a significant medical condition and therefore requires detailed head and neck evaluation from an otolaryngologist.

-For additional information about these disorders, in a question and answer format, click on taste disorders and smell disorders.
+For additional information about these disorders, in a question and answer format, visit our Taste Disorders or Smell Disorders page.

 To make an appointment with a smell and taste specialist at Mass.
 Eye and Ear, call 617-573-3209